-The following items will need to be completed/received prior to the issuance of our opinion.
+The following items will need to be completed/ received before we can issue our auditor's report.
 We will provide an update on the status of these items at our upcoming meeting.

+Outstanding items

-Ou Outstanding items i.
-Completion of subsequent event procedures up to the date of our auditor's report ii.
-Receipt of signed management representation letter iii.
-Approval of the financial statements by Council b.
-Key issues for discussion
+- i.
+Legal letters from lawyers. - ii.
+Completion of subsequent event procedures up to the date of our auditor's report. - iii.
+Receipt of signed management representation letter. - iv.
+Approval of the financial statements by Council.

+b.
+Matters for discussion

 Discussion item Summary For further reference Significant audit, accounting and financial reporting matters Section 2 of our report discusses the areas that we focused on in conducting our audit and significant accounting matters which we believe should be brought to your attention.
-These areas comprise the following: New accounting standards adopted during the year; Significant estimates and areas of management judgment; and Management override of controls.
-Section 2 Summary of unadjusted and adjusted items There are no unadjusted or adjusted items as a result of our audit.
-In our opinion, the financial statements, taken as a whole, are free of material misstatement.
-A copy of our draft auditor's report can be found in Appendix A. Section 3 and Appendix A Internal control recommendations We issued a report in June 2013 summarizing our internal control observations and recommendations as they related to the 2011 and 2012 audits.
-An update on the remediation status of these internal control observations can be found in Appendix D. No new internal control observations were identified during the 2013 audit.
-Appendix D Independence We confirm that we are independent of the City as at the date of this report, and our independence letter can be found in Appendix C. Appendix C
+These areas comprise the following: Section 2 Significant estimates and areas of management judgment; Revenue recognition - Government transfers; and Management override of controls.
+Summary of unadjusted and adjusted items There are no unadjusted or adjusted items as a result of our audit.
+Section 3 and Appendix A - • In our opinion, the financial statements, taken as a whole, are free of material misstatement.
+A copy of our draft auditor's report can be found in Appendix A.